DwayneCrous/Orion/README.md

 - `/mute-user user:<user> duration:<seconds>`
   - Temporarily mute a user, with feedback.
 - `/bad-word-filter toggle:<Enable|Disable> word:<string>`
-  - Enable or disable filtering of specific words (per-word toggle, instant effect).
+  - Enable or disable filtering of specific words.
+- `/list-bad-words`
+  - List all words currently in the bad word filter.

 ### Mini-Games